manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Retention_Tags_Policies.md

 # Module 5 - Lab 5 - Exercise 2 - Configure Retention Tags and Policies

 In this exercise, you will implement archiving with MRM retention tags.
-You will then configure retention tags and policies through two different ways - first, through the Exchange Admin Center, and second, through the Security and Compliance Center.
+You will then configure retention tags and policies through two different ways - first, through the Exchange Admin Center, and second, through the Microsoft 365 Compliance Center.

 ### Task 1 – Activate In-Place Archiving

-In this next phase of your Adatum pilot project, you will access the Security & Compliance Center to activate Holly Dickson’s archive mailbox.
+In this next phase of your Adatum pilot project, you will access the Microsoft 365 Compliance Center to activate Holly Dickson’s archive mailbox.

 1. You should still be logged into LON-CL1 as the **Admin** and into **Microsoft 365** as Holly Dickson.